Medical Leave of Absence

-If you have an upcoming medical need (i.e., medical treatment, surgery, paternity, maternity, adoption, or caring for an eligible family member), you should notify your department and contact a HR Analyst/Leave Coordinator 30 days prior to the effective date of the requested medical leave.
+If you have an upcoming medical need (i.e., medical treatment, surgery, paternity, maternity, adoption, or caring for an eligible family member), you should notify your department and contact your Leave Coordinator 30 days prior to the effective date of the requested medical leave.
 If circumstances prevent a 30 day advance notice, you must contact HR within 5 days of learning of the medical need.

-If your total time away from work would equal 5 consecutive days or more for a specific medical reason or if you have been sporadically off due to illness or caring for an eligible family member, you should contact a Human Resources (HR) Analyst/Leave Coordinator to discuss leave programs for which you may be eligible.
+If your total time away from work would equal 5 consecutive days or more for a specific medical reason or if you have been sporadically off due to illness or caring for an eligible family member, you should contact your Leave Coordinator to discuss leave programs for which you may be eligible.

 How do I apply for a medical leave of absence?

-Your first step is to request an appointment with a HR Analyst/Leave Coordinator in Human.
+Your first step is to request an appointment with your Leave Coordinator in the Human Resources department.
 You can request an appointment by going to “Initiate a Leave” on the Medical Leave of Absence website:

 What should I do with any doctor’s notes or forms signed by my physician?

-All medical notes or forms associated with a medical leave of absence should be sent or delivered to your HR Analyst/Leave Coordinator in Human Resources.
-It is not necessary to provide copies of these documents to your manager/department chair or to your department as your HR Analyst/Leave Coordinator will keep your department informed of your leave status.
+All medical notes or forms associated with a medical leave of absence should be sent or delivered to your Leave Coordinator in Human Resources.
+It is not necessary to provide copies of these documents to your manager/department chair or to your department as your Leave Coordinator will keep your department informed of your leave status.

-To contact your assigned HR Analyst/Leave Coordinator go to:
+To contact your assigned Leave Coordinator go to: